Media coverage of climate change: Media-policy interface

 The relationship between media and politics is reflexive.
 As Feindt & Oels state, "[media] discourse has material and power effects as well as being the effect of material practices and power relations".
 Public support of climate change research ultimately decides whether or not funding for the research is made available to scientists and institutions.

 Media coverage in the United States during the Bush Administration often emphasized and exaggerated scientific uncertainty over climate change, reflecting the interests of the political elite.
 Hall et al. suggest that government and corporate officials enjoy privileged access to the media, allowing their line to become the 'primary definer' of an issue.
 Media sources and their institutions very often have political leanings which determine their reporting on climate change, mirroring the views of a particular party.
-However, media also has the capacity to challenge political norms and expose corrupt behaviour, as demonstrated in 2007 when The Guardian revealed that American Enterprise Institute received $10,000 from petrochemical giant Exxon Mobil to publish articles undermining the IPCC's 4th assessment report.
+However, media also has the capacity to challenge political norms and expose corrupt behaviour, as demonstrated in 2007 when The Guardian revealed that American Enterprise Institute received $10,000 from petrochemical giant ExxonMobil to publish articles undermining the IPCC's 4th assessment report.

 Ever-strengthening scientific consensus on climate change means that skepticism is becoming less prevalent in the media (although the email scandal in the build up to Copenhagen reinvigorated climate skepticism in the media).